Frequently Asked Questions

 How long am I going to have to pay for the debt portion of the bill?

 - The debt portion is from the construction of the lines.
-Low interest loans were typically taken out by the Sanitary Engineer's office with a twenty year term.
+Low interest loans were typically taken out by the Sanitary Engineer's office with a twenty to 30 year term.

 What is added to my water?